zhang-chenfeng/saucefinder-alt/README.md

 # SauceFinder Alt
-*I didn't realise there actaully was an api*
+*I didn't realise there actually was an api*

 This is a alternate version of Saucefinder that uses the api instead of scraping.
 Everything else remains the same